The above table does not apply to special category personal data, which we will only process with your explicit consent.

 Where your personal data is held

 Information may be held at our offices and those of our third party agencies, service providers, representatives and agents as described above (see ‘Who we share your personal data with’).

-Some of these third parties may be based outside the European Economic Area.
-For more information, including on how we safeguard your personal data when this occurs, see below: ‘Transferring your personal data out of the EEA’
+Some of these third parties may be based outside the EEA.
+For more information, including on how we safeguard your personal data when this occurs, see below: ‘Transferring your personal data out of the UK and EEA’

 How long your personal data will be kept

 We will keep your personal data after we have finished advising or acting for you.
 We will do so for one of these reasons: